Flu and COVID-19 Vaccination Clinics Update

 - Children ages 2 or 3 years on 31st August 2025- (It’s done at the surgery.
 Quick, easy and there are no needles!)

-- Children in risk groups
+- Children in at-risk groups

 - Individuals aged 65 years and over